Six Ages 2: Lights Going Out: Gameplay

 Players lead a clan in the fantasy setting Glorantha.
 The gameplay combines elements of strategy and role-playing games.
 Players must make decisions on various issues affecting their clan, aided by the advice of a council.
 The scenarios presented give players several choices to make, such as whether to break off a raid on a rival tribe to fight a common enemy.
 Amid these troubles, the forces of chaos begin killing the gods and assaulting reality itself.
 Players must make decisions that will safeguard their clan during these apocalyptic events and give their descendants a chance to survive.
 The scenarios are randomly selected in each gameplay session, as are the members of the council, who can have their own stories play out.

 Development

-Game developer A Sharp is based in Tacoma, Washington.
+Game developer A Sharp was based in Tacoma, Washington.
 Kitfox Games released Six Ages 2: Lights Going Out for macOS, Windows, and iOS on August 21, 2023.